brownsarahm/instructor-training/_episodes/09-eia.md

 ### From Accommodation to Universal Design
 Accommodation means changing things to serve an individual with a demonstrated need.
-However, **accommodation puts the onus on the individual with the need** to have to disclose their disability and ask for accommodations.
+However, **accommodation puts the onus on the individual with the need** to disclose their disability and ask for accommodations.
 Reluctance to do so is understandable: requests for accommodation are often met with negative emotions such as uncertainity, confusion, annoyance or anger by those receiving the requests.